13 Shopify Competitors And Alternatives In 2025

 PrestaShop is a freemium, open-source eCommerce platform that allows you to put your business online and grow it faster.
 It’s incredibly simple and easy to use.

-First, you need to download and install the PrestaShop software on your hosting server.
-Then add the name of your store, select a suitable theme, and insert a logo of your eCommerce project.
+First, download and install PrestaShop on your hosting server.
+Then add your store name, select a suitable theme, and insert a logo for your eCommerce project.
 There are thousands of free and premium themes to choose from.

 You can manage everything from the backend dashboard, from product catalog and order to payment and shipping data.